0

 Photo: ©Rido via Canva.com

-The word gospel has been the most popular word in evangelicalism for many years.
+The word gospel has been the most celebrated word in evangelicalism for many years.
+It has become the centerpiece of countless sermons, books, podcasts, and ministries.
 You can’t go wrong with the gospel.
 Or can you?
-Is it possible for God’s creation to take a good thing like the gospel and twist it into something not right?
+Is it possible—actually probable—for God’s creation to take a good thing like the gospel and twist it into something not right, something distorted, something no longer aligned with its original intent?

 You may want to read: